-Clarion looks to appoint six trainee solicitors commencing their training in September each year.
-We select trainees from the applications made to us by way of our summer placement scheme, which are usually held over two separate assessment weeks at the end of June/beginning of July.
-All applications should be made on the form, which can be downloaded from our website.
+Clarion looks to appoint eight trainee solicitors commencing their training in September each year.
+We select trainees from the applications made to us by way of an initial online assessment day, followed by our summer placement scheme for succesful short-listed candidates.
+These are usually held over two separate assessment weeks at the end of June/beginning of July.
+All applications should be made via the grad.allhires.com portal.

 We expect trainees to have a minimum of a 2.1 degree and their LPC together with good school academics.

 We have exceptionally high retention rates over the last few years and a high percentage of our trainees go on to have a long term career with the firm.

 - Assessment centre

 Clarion has established itself as one of the foremost players in the region’s highly competitive legal community, providing a realistic alternative to national firms.

 Clarion stands for something different.
 The firm recruits lawyers who can express their personality and strengths for the benefit of the client and we have become renowned for being forward thinking and commercially savvy.

 Clarion has an open, transparent and collegiate style of management and an informal approach and exceptionally high levels of employee engagement, which have resulted in us achieving a 3* accreditation with Best Companies and #8 in The Sunday Times Best Small Company to Work For in 2020.
 These prestigious accreditations have continued with us achieving the highest ranking law firm in the UK and the highest ranking of any company in Yorkshire in the 2022 Best Companies awards and #2 Best Large Company to Work For nationally.

 We have a long term ‘forward investment’ approach to our client relationships and our clients recognise the added value they receive and everyone at Clarion has a role to play with developing and building client relationships.